anishagg17/shoppies/README.md

 - Run `npm i` or `yarn`
 - Run `npm start` or `yarn start`

+# Deploy

+- install vercel-cli (`npm i -g vercel`)
+- cd into the root of the project
+- Hit `vercel` and specify the project name, runtime etc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts